nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * Delete all people in the list and return all people left in client list

 #### Design considerations
 * Users may use batch delete to delete all people whose policy expiry is in the specified month and year.
-For example, delete people didn’t contact the user to renew their policies for one year.
+For example, delete people did not contact the user to renew their policies for one year.
 * Besides, if users leave an insurance company, they may like to delete people purchase policy from that company.
 * Therefore, `Model#batchDeleteWithPredicate(Predicate<Person> predicate)` is introduced to allow batch delete by month or company.